sendbird/sendbird-syncmanager-ios/README.md

 }
 ```

 `SBSMChannelCollection` provides event handlers with delegates.
 An event handler is named as `SBSMChannelCollectionDelegate` and it receives `SBSMChannelEventAction` and list of `channels` with the arrival of an event.
-The `SBSMChannelEventAction` is a keyword to notify what happened to the channel list, and the `channel` is a type of `SBDGroupChannel` instance .
+The `SBSMChannelEventAction` is a keyword to notify what happened to the channel list, and the `channel` is a type of `SBDGroupChannel` instance.
 You can create an view controller instance and implement the event handler and add it to the collection.

 ```swift
 // swift